Luis Resto (musician)

 Luis Edgardo Resto (born July 22, 1961) is an American musician, songwriter, record producer, and keyboardist who has worked closely with rapper Eminem since his third major-label album The Eminem Show.
 He is of Puerto Rican descent and was raised in Garden City, Michigan, a suburb of Detroit.

 Career

 Resto's career in recorded music began in the early 1980s in Detroit, with Michael Henderson and Was (Not Was).
 He continued playing keyboards and co-writing songs for a wide variety of artists (including many produced by Don Was), ranging from Anita Baker to Patti Smith to The Highwaymen to Vertical Horizon to Fuel, before beginning a prolific and lengthy collaboration with Eminem in 2001.
 He has played the keyboard for several Eminem-produced tracks and is credited for additional production on most Eminem-produced tracks on Encore.
-Resto released his own solo LP titled "Combo De Momento", and was released under his own imprint Resto World Music on May 18, 2010.
+Resto released his own solo LP titled Combo De Momento which was released under his own imprint Resto World Music on May 18, 2010.
 He co-produced the Oscar-winning song, "Lose Yourself", featured in the movie 8 Mile with Jeff Bass and Eminem.